Klipper3d/klipper/docs/Config_Reference.md

 ### [temperature_fan]

-Temperature-triggered cooling fans (one may define any number of sections with a "temperature_fan" prefix).
+Temperature-controlled cooling fans (one may define any number of sections with a "temperature_fan" prefix).
 A "temperature fan" is a fan that will be enabled whenever its associated sensor is above a set temperature.
 By default, a temperature_fan has a shutdown_speed equal